ceramicnetwork/docs/docs/authentication/3id-did/provider.md

 ### 5. Set the 3ID Provider instance to Ceramic

 Set the 3ID DID Provider instance to the DID instance used by your Ceramic client.
+You should have configured the DID instance when you [installed your client](../../build/installation.md).

 ``` javascript
 ceramic.did.setProvider(provider)